 One of the biggest questions about moving IT to the cloud is, "What if the Internet goes down?"
 To mitigate that fail point, have a business-class Internet connection as your initial and main way to connect, and then also have a second Internet connection service as a backup.
-If Comcast is your main connection, you might consider keeping a AT&T wireless or DSL account as a backup.
+If Comcast cable is your main connection, you might consider keeping a Verizon FiOS wireless account as a backup.